NAry-Byun/CWB_Hackathon-2025/README.md

 ## 🔧 Problem Statement

-In today’s digital world, we’re overwhelmed by information—documents, blogs, meeting notes, and articles pile up without structure.
-Finding insights, making decisions, or recalling details becomes increasingly difficult, especially without a standardized process.
+In today’s digital world, we’re overwhelmed by information documents, blogs, meeting notes, and articles pile up without structure.
+Finding insights, making decisions, or recalling details becomes increasingly difficult, especially without a standardised process.

 ---

 ## 💡 What is Gomm AI?

-**Gomm AI** is a GenAI-powered personal assistant designed to help users manage, organize, and interact with large volumes of content—whether personal or team-based.
-Whether you're a student, researcher, or professional, Gomm AI simplifies learning, enhances productivity, and supports smarter decision-making.
+**Gomm AI** is a GenAI powered personal assistant designed to help users manage, organise, and interact with large volumes of content whether personal or team based.
+Whether you're a student, researcher, or professional, Gomm AI simplifies learning, enhances productivity, and supports smarter decision making.